digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/getting_started.rst

 Canton Identities and Provisioning Parties
 ------------------------------------------

-In Canton, the identity of each party, participant, or domain is represented by a *unique identifier*.
+In Canton, the identity of each party, participant, or sync domain is represented by a *unique identifier*.
 A unique identifier consists of two components: a human-readable string and the fingerprint of a public key.
 When displayed in Canton the components are separated by a double colon.
-You can see the identifiers of the participants and the domains by running the following in the console:
+You can see the identifiers of the participants and the sync domains by running the following in the console:

 .. snippet:: getting_started
     .. success:: mydomain.id